 The more tokens a fan holds, the more power they have in their vote.
 These are by no means major decisions like the signing of players, but mainly trivial decisions.

-It’s important to note that some Socios.com polls are binding whereas other are non-binding.
+It’s important to note that some Socios.com polls are binding whereas others are non-binding.
 Non-binding polls grant the teams the right to reject the poll’s result.

 Ultimately though, the polls are decided upon by the clubs which dictates a definite power dynamic where the clubs only give fans the option to vote on something the club doesn’t hold in high regard.